 Sport and Wellbeing

 Gym memberships for University of Waikato staff and students in Tauranga will be available through our partner gym providers.
-The Queen Elizabeth Youth Centre (QEYC) offers free drop-in sport and other social sport opportunities.
-Yoga and other activity options are also offered.
+Social sport, yoga and other activities are offered.

 University of Waikato (UW) Sports Clubs

-University of Waikato sports clubs include traditional sports such as rugby, netball, basketball, hockey, football, rowing and cricket as well as other less traditional clubs including lacrosse, ultimate frisbee, snow and ski, and Parkour.
-For more information on UW sports clubs and community clubs, visit website:
+University of Waikato sports clubs include rugby, netball, basketball, hockey, football, rowing and cricket as well as developing clubs such as spikeball, snow and ski, and tramping.

-Inter-Tertiary Sport provides an opportunity for competitive, high performing students to represent the University of Waikato at the University and Tertiary Sport NZ (UTSNZ) National Tertiary Championship events, which currently has ten different sporting events played all around New Zealand.
+Inter-tertiary Sport provides an opportunity for competitive, high performing students to represent the University of Waikato at the University and Tertiary Sport NZ (UTSNZ) events.

 Sports Facilities - Hamilton Campus